 I solved it and wrote up my solution.

 A building has 16 rooms, arranged in a 4x4 grid.
-There is a door between every pair of adjacent rooms ("adjacent" meaning north, south, west, and east, but no diagonals).
+There's a door between every pair of adjacent rooms ("adjacent" meaning north, south, west, and east, but no diagonals).
 Only the room in the northeast corner has a door that leads out of the building.

-In the initial configuration, there is one person in each room.
+In the initial configuration, there's one person in each room.
 The person in the southwest corner is a psycho killer, and the rest cannot move because they're chained to the floor.
-The psycho killer has the following traits: If he enters a room where there is another person, he immediately kills that person.
-But he also cannot stand the site of blood, so he will not enter any room where there is a dead person.
+The psycho killer has the following traits: If he enters a room where there's another person, he immediately kills that person.
+But, he also can't stand the sight of blood, so he won't enter any room where there's a dead person.